cagov/design-system/docs/pages/support.md

 # Contact us

+Have a question?
+Email us for help with general inquiries, feedback, or bugs.

 {%- from "macros/contact-us-form-wrapper.njk" import wrappedContactForm -%}
 {{ wrappedContactForm("Contact us") }}

-## Support
-Get help from the Design System team, post questions, and share technical information with fellow developers.

-## Get in touch

-Email us for support with general inquiries, feedback, or bugs.

-## Ask other developers
+## Get support from other developers

 Post questions on [GitHub](https://github.com/cagov/design-system/issues/new/choose) and leverage our digital community.